elonp/peace/website/index.md

 ## What can you do?

 Please download the graphic, print it, share it.
-The QR leads back to this web-page, share it as a means to propage the message.
+The QR leads back to this web-page, share it as a means for propagating the message.

 There are various online service that would print on button badges, stickers, etc.  Here's one: [BananaPrint](https://www.banana-print.co.uk/button-badges/).